Commonwealth Games England: Commonwealth Games England

-England's gold medal-winning heptathlete Denise Lewis was named as president in 2016 and succeeds double gold medal winner Dame Kelly Holmes (2009–2015) and Sir Christopher Chataway.
+Laura Kenny was named as the organization's president in March 2025, succeeding Denise Lewis and becoming CGE's youngest-ever president at the age of 32.

 Funding

 Since 1994, the costs of the preparation of Team England have been supported with funding from Sport England, a public body that distributes public and lottery funds.
 The raising of funds for the team's participation in the Games themselves is the sole responsibility of CGE and is raised through sponsorship and fundraising activities.

 Identity

 In the run-up to the 2010 Commonwealth Games, CGE adopted a new logo and brand identity.
 The logo features a single red English lion representing strength, power and performance.